Heavyblade/google_pay_sample/README.md

 this app was developed following the google guide:
 [google pay tutorial](https://developers.google.com/pay/api/web/guides/tutorial)

+## Set you merchantId

+To properly make the example work on the application.js file update your merchantId with the key value of one of your local core environments.

 ## Enable your personal account.

 To use te entire set of test credit cards you need to join to the developers group